Successes and setbacks in women's equality

 UNICEF saw setbacks with regard to HIV infection rates in adolescent girls and in maternal mortality rates worldwide.
 In both areas, according to the report, the numbers are still too high for the organisation to reach its own targets.

-School education was severely impacted by the coronavirus crisis in 2020 (for more, see also Enakshi Dutta on our D+C/E+Z platform).
-UNICEF advocated for equal learning opportunities within the framework of Covid-19 restrictions.
+School education was severely impacted by the coronavirus crisis in 2020 (for more, see also Enakshi Dutta et al. on www.dandc.eu).
+UNICEF advocated for equal learning opportunities within the framework of COVID-19 restrictions.
 The child welfare organisation also supported gender-responsive distance education in humanitarian settings like refugee camps.
 According to UNICEF, 301 million children received distance education, about half of them girls.
 Nevertheless, the report acknowledges that school closures have given rise to concerns about the learning outcomes of girls in particular.

 Furthermore, UNICEF assisted governments in their efforts to increase inclusivity and remove bottlenecks in education policy.
 In 2020, 53 countries included menstrual health and hygiene (MHH) targets in their strategies for water, sanitation and hygiene in schools.
 MHH was implemented in almost 10,000 schools, and over 70,500 schools, including those for children with disabilities, received separate sanitation facilities for boys and girls.